 Church diary

-Sunday 24 September 3:30 pm: Concert at Oldham Parish Church
+Sunday 24 September 3:30 pm: Concert at Oldham Parish Church (as

+opposite).

+Sunday 8 October 9:30 am: Harvest Festival.
+Saturday 21 October 7:00 for 7:30 pm: Quiz at Waterhead Parish Centre.
+Sunday 29 October 4:00 pm: All Souls' service at Waterhead Church.
+Sunday 12 November 9:30 am: Remembrance Sunday.
+Sunday 26 November 3:00 pm: Confirmation at Waterhead Church

 (as opposite).

-Sunday 1 October 11:00 am: Harvest Festival.
-Saturday 21 October 7:00 for 7:30 pm: Quiz in the Parish Centre.
-Sunday 29 October 4:00 pm: All Souls' service.
-Sunday 12 November 11:30 am: Remembrance Sunday.
-Sunday 26 November 3:00 pm: Confirmation in the Church (as opposite).
-Weds 17 December 7:00 pm: Carol service.
-Sunday 24 December 4:00 pm: Christingle service.Sunday 24 December 11:30 pm: Midnight Mass.
-Monday 25 December 9:30 am: Christmas Day service at St Barnabas Church.
+$Sunday\ 17\ December \quad \ 6:00\ pm; \textbf{Carol service}\ at\ St\ Barnabas\ Church.$ Sunday 24 December 4:00 pm: Christingle service at Waterhead Church.
+Sunday 24 December 11:30 pm: Midnight Mass at Waterhead Church.
+Monday 25 December 9:30 am: Christmas Day service.

 Sanctity consists in this reign of the Holy Spirit in a soul.
 He enlightens the soul at each instant, moves it, and makes of it another Christ, another humanity for Christ in which He can do His work.

-Blessèd Marie-Eugène of the Child Jesus The Right Word Outside the door lurking in the shadows is a terrorist.
+Blessèd Marie-Eugène of the Child Jesus

+The Right Word Outside the door lurking in the shadows is a terrorist.

 Is that the wrong description?
 Outside that door, Taking shelter in the shadows, is a freedom fighter.

 I haven't got this right.

 Outside, waiting in the shadows is a hostile militant.

 Are words no more than waving, wavering flags?
 Outside your door watchful in the shadows is a guerrilla warrior.

 God help me.

-Outside, defying every shadow, Stands a martyr.
+Outside, defying every shadow,

+Stands a martyr.

 I saw his face.

 No words can help me now.
 Just outside the door, lost in shadows, is a child who looks like mine.

 One word for you.

-Outside my door, his hand too steady, his eyes too hard, is a boy who looks like your son, too.
+Outside my door,

+his hand too steady,

+his eyes too hard,

+is a boy who looks like your son, too.